slipways-game/docs/creating/spreadsheets.md

 These are used to specify custom rulesets for an object, scripted in Python.
 Details on how to create those are in the [code chapter](creating/code.md).

+## Tricks that work with any sheet

+Instead of overriding a row from the core files, you can completely remove it by prefixing the ID with `!`.
+For example, if you put `!quantum_computing` in the ID column of your `Technologies` sheet, it will remove the Quantum Computing tech from the game whenever your mod is loaded.

+You can also temporarily "comment out" rows by prefixing the ID with `//`.
+Any rows starting like this are ignored.

+The game also ignores any rows that have an empty ID, and any columns that it doesn't recognize the names for.
+You can use this to write comments to yourself in the spreadsheet or organize things using divider rows.

 ## Industries

 The node's industry is what actually controls the needs and products, how the node upgrades from level and many, many other aspects of how the node works.
 Here is a basic outline of what goes into each column: